 - Keep it simple and be kind to yourself.
-It may not be easy to meditate especially when today’s concerns are so intense.
+It may not be easy to meditate when you have many different concerns.

 - Make time for mindfulness & meditation.
 Practice your mindful activity in the morning before your day starts.
 Or at night try some deep breathing in bed before you go to sleep.

 Ready to get started?
 Here are some simple mindful activities:

 - Belly Breathing: put one hand on your stomach and one hand on your chest.
 Slowly breathe in from your stomach (expand like a balloon) and slowly breathe out (deflate).